-- i.
-Enjoining Treasury and its officers, employees, and agents from implementing, applying, or taking any action whatsoever pursuant to provisions of the PSPAs and Treasury's securities declared invalid; - j.
-Enjoining FHFA and its officers, employees, and agents from acting at the instruction of Treasury or any other agency of the government and from re-interpreting the duties of FHFA as conservator under HERA; - k.
-Awarding Plaintiffs their reasonable costs, including attorneys' fees, incurred in bringing this action; and - 1.
-Granting such other and further relief as this Court deems just and proper.
+e.
+Enjoining Treasury and its officers, employees, and agents from implementing, applying, or taking any action whatsoever pursuant to the Net Worth Sweep;

+f.
+Enjoining FHFA and its officers, employees, and agents from acting at the instruction of Treasury or any other agency of the government and from re-interpreting the duties of FHFA as conservator under HERA;